-Interest expense consists of cash and non-cash components.
-The cash component of interest expense is attributable to borrowings under our loan agreements.
+Interest expense is attributable to borrowings under our loan agreements.
 Refer to Note 7.
 Debt, for further information on our loan agreements.

 Other Income, Net

 Other income, net consists primarily of interest income which consists of interest received on our cash, cash equivalents and investments balances.